Keparoo/Tapntable/README.md

 ## Features under development

 - Add Tooltips for manager functions
-- Create Demo mode login button that creates a new token
+- Create Demo mode login button that creates a new token that expires
 - Continue separation of concerns refactor
 - Manage users page: Add and edit
 - Look at update count clear count button.
 Rerender on change